kuiper2000/Objective_Analysis/_sources/General_statistical_test/Origin_of_Statisics.md

 $$\frac{\text{\# of occurrences}}{\text{\# of opportunities}}$$

 This approach works well when you can repeat an experiment many, many times.
+In more detail:

+-   any given experiment can be considered as one of an infinite sequence of possible repetitions

+-   probability is seen as the "potential frequency of an outcome"

+-   the result is often a "true or false" conclusion from a significance test

+-   it answers the question "how likely is my data if the null hypothesis is true?", that is, $\Pr(\text{data} \mid \text{null hypothesis})$

 **Bayesian:** this approach is named after the frequent use of Bayes theorem, which takes into account a priori information that may not be useable by a frequentist.
+In more detail:

+-   the evidence about the true state of the world is expressed in terms of degrees of belief

+-   any probability is a conditional probability given what one knows (varies from person to person)

+-   probability is seen as the "plausibility of an outcome"

+-   it "updates" a prior hypothesis when new information comes to light

+-   it answers the question "how likely is it that a hypothesis is true given my data?", that is, $\Pr(\text{hypothesis} \mid \text{data})$

+The last bullet in each list is the entire disagreement compressed into one line: a frequentist reports $\Pr(\text{data} \mid H)$, whereas a Bayesian reports $\Pr(H \mid \text{data})$.
+Bayes' theorem is precisely the bridge between the two, which is why it sits at the centre of this debate.

 Often, these two approaches can give different answers: